Skip to content

 Lactic acidosis – the over-balance of redox

-As we need more electrons for cell energy, our body has to consume or make 'antioxidants' such as glutathione (GSH), a detoxification hormone containing sulfur, which can neutralise the free radicals by donating electrons.
+As we need more electrons for cell energy production, our body has to consume or make 'antioxidants' such as glutathione (GSH), a potent detoxification hormone containing sulfur, which can neutralise free radicals by satisfying their hunger and donating electrons.
 Electron donors and electron stealers attract each other like magnets.
-Magnesium is also an electron donor and is necessary for the liver to make glutathione.
-Once the waste products are neutralised they are taken to the liver for disposal into the colon.
+Magnesium is an antioxidant and is also necessary for the liver to make glutathione.
+Once the waste products are neutralised they are taken to the liver for disposal into the colon. stopping the chain reactions that damage cellular components like DNA, proteins, and lipids.
+This process mitigates oxidative stress and protects against chronic diseases.

 Conditions that greatly increase anaerobic glycolysis because of a shortage of oxygen (hypoxia) include respiratory and blood circulation disorders.
-The consequence of the production of more acid than can be handled by the body’s buffering systems, is lactic acidosis - a life-threatening condition.
+The consequence of the production of more acids and free radicals than can be handled by the body’s buffering systems, is called lactic acidosis - a life-threatening condition.
 It can be dealt with most effectively by re-establishing the supply of oxygen, bicarbonate buffers, and the support of magnesium.
-"It is important to reinstate ATP synthesis via oxidative phosphorylation, which will inhibit the production of lactic acid by glycolysis.
-It will also, “promote the oxidation of lactate as well as the consumption of the excess acid (H+'s) by the sum reaction: 2Lactate−+2H++6O2→6CO2+6H2O.”
+"It is important to reinstate ATP synthesis via oxidative phosphorylation [oxygen metabolism], which will inhibit the production of lactic acid by glycolysis."
+It will, “promote the oxidation of lactate as well as the consumption of the excess acid (H+'s) by the sum reaction: 2Lactate−+2H++6O2→6CO2+6H2O.”
 4

 The effect of cellular acidosis on all systems in the body can be devastating to health, because it leads to the resistance of insulin in metabolic syndromes like diabetes.
 As magnesium is essential in protein synthesis in the body, magnesium’s depletion can adversely affect hormones, enzyme activity, collagen in skin, vessels and bones, and DNA function.

-Mitochondria are not only sensitive to free radical damage, but contribute to it as part of cell energy metabolism.
+We can absorb free radicals from oxidated and over-processed foods, but mitochondria contribute a lot more to free radical production as part of cell energy metabolism.
 According to a 2021 review, “Mitochondria are known to generate approximately 90% of cellular reactive oxygen species (ROS).
 The imbalance between mitochondrial reactive oxygen species (mtROS) production and removal due to overproduction of ROS and/or decreased antioxidants defense activity results in oxidative stress (OS), which leads to oxidative damage that affects several cellular components such as lipids, DNA, and proteins.
 Since the kidney is a highly energetic organ, it is more vulnerable to damage caused by OS and thus its contribution to the development and progression of chronic kidney disease (CKD).”6

 If not enough of the oxidative wastes are cleared and buffered, the mitochondria signal for the cell membrane channels to become more resistant to insulin and glucose.
-If there is not enough oxygen and pH buffering capacity, cell membranes close the doors to more fuel entering, in order to protect mitochondria form oxidative damage resulting from further respiration.
+If there is not enough oxygen and pH buffering capacity, cell membranes close the doors to more fuel entering, in order to protect mitochondria form oxidative damage.

 It should be noted that blood plasma pH can be held in the normal range, while tissue cell plasma can drop in pH, making blood pH not an indicator of tissue cell pH.
-Low pH in tissue cells depresses mitochondrial metabolism.
+Low pH in tissue cells, which house our mitochondria, depresses mitochondrial metabolism.
 Loss of insulin sensitivity has been found in research to be directly related to cellular acidosis, which is associated with magnesium deficiency.

 “We can consider acidosis as the constant pressure on the body’s physiology to compensate for all the acid-inducing challenges.
 Equally important, although the blood pH does not change, the pH in the cells and intracellular space becomes more acidic, causing disruption of enzyme function, loss of insulin sensitivity, and cellular metabolic adaptations.”7